ppy/osu-wiki/wiki/Help_Centre/en.md

 Jumpy, erratic movement is a prime example of this, particularly if you are using a tablet.

-Setting the in-game sensitivity to 1.0x (which is default) will fix this in most cases, but may leave your cursor feeling sluggish.
-We suggest enabling *raw input* in the game options and using the drivers for your peripheral of choice to alter sensitivity.
+Setting the in-game sensitivity to 1.0x (which is the default) will fix this in most cases, but may leave your cursor feeling sluggish.
+We suggest enabling `raw input` in the game options and using the drivers for your peripheral of choice to alter sensitivity.

 You may also wish to adjust the *DPI* setting of your mouse, if you are using one.
 Higher DPI settings provide more accurate positioning to the game client and may smooth out any jitters.

 We also suggest ensuring your peripherals are clean and free from dirt or debris.
 A hair or bit of dust in front of a mouse's optical sensor can do very strange things to the way a cursor moves.

-##### What is raw input, and how do I turn it on?
+##### Enabling raw input

 **Raw input forces the game to use a cleaner and more direct means to access the information from your peripherals.
 This generally increases the accuracy of the output from the device.**

 To enable raw input, follow these steps:

 1. Open osu!.
-2. Enter the `Options` menu or hit `Control` + `O`.
+2. Click the `Options` button on the main menu, or press `Ctrl` + `O`.
 3. Type `raw` into the quick-search to jump straight to the option.
 4. Click the `Raw input` setting to enable it.